Adding trinkets to resin is an easy way to make your resin crafts special.

 ⭐️ BONUS: You can see what I mean here: How to make a resin and polymer clay ring.

 Resin hates moisture.
 And if you’re using quick-curing resin, it bubbles up and makes a mess.
-(Yes, I’ve found that out the hard way too.).
-It’s why the best way to color resin is using colors specifically designed for resin.
+(Yes, I’ve found that out the hard way, too.).
+It’s why the best way to color resin is using epoxy pigments designed for resin.
 Colors like acrylic paint or food coloring can cause your resin to cure bendy.

 What if you want to change the viscosity of your resin?